 - Taste and see if you want any more of any of the seasoning while everything is still out.

-Taboule is tasty right away, but let it sit longer for a more cohesive flavor.
+Taboule is tasty right away, but let it sit longer for a more cohesive flavor (at least 30 minutes at room temperature or in the fridge, then fridge it in an airtight container).
 Leftover taboule the next day is delicious!

 If you try this recipe at home, I’d love to hear how you like it in the comments.
 If you love it, please rate my recipe with five stars!